Bio312/Lecture4/README.md

 Note: -h is a flag.
 You will be using lots of flags today!

+What does the -m flag stand for?
+Look in the help file.
+Answer this on blackboard.

 Some information about Command Flag or Option or Switch:

 (from https://www.cs.bu.edu/teaching/unix/reference/vocab.html)